benzelcurry/blog-api/README.md

 * Ability to update posts (restricted to admins)
 * Ability to write comments on blog posts
 * Ability to delete posts and comments (restricted to admins)

+NOTE: Many of the CRUD operations are restricted to users with admin privileges.
+Admins have the ability to create new posts, update/edit old posts, and delete comments on posts.
+Currently, I'm the only admin on this project, but I can demonstrate these features upon request.